-In 2000, Savile was finally accused of pedophilia in a TV documentary but got away with it.
-Astonishingly, he actually admitted he lied about not liking kids because it was a convenient decoy: "It's easier for me as a single man to say I don't like children because it puts a lot of salacious tabloid people off the hunt."
+In 2000, Savile was finally accused in a TV documentary of pedophilia.
+But he got away with it.
+Astonishingly, Savile actually said he intentionally lied about not liking kids because it was a convenient decoy.
+"It's easier for me as a single man to say I don't like children because it puts a lot of salacious tabloid people off the hunt," he admitted.

-George Entwistle, the director-general of the BBC who succeeded Mark Thompson, wants us to believe that he was clueless about Savile's predatory behavior.
+George Entwistle, the director-general of the BBC who

+succeeded Mark Thompson, wants us to believe that he was clueless about Savile's predatory behavior.
 "Jimmy Savile was regarded by a great many people as odd, a bit peculiar and that was something I was aware some people believed," he recently said.
 Just peculiar?
+Entwistle is now refusing to talk to the media, and Thompson, who is set to become the new president and CEO of the New York Times, isn't exactly making himself available for comment either.
+Look for this to soon change.
+More to come later today.